• Recipes

 This curry udon recipe is a great quick dinner.
 Stir-fried udon noodles with creamy curry make a delicious healthy meal for one.

-Overhead shot of stir-fried curry udon in a pan with tofu, carrots, and scallion. this recipe
+Overhead shot of stir-fried curry udon in a pan with tofu, carrots, and scallion. this for later

 If you're looking for a quick, satisfying dinner to make for yourself, these stir-fried curry udon noodles are for you!